-- On Windows: Click the Hamburger menu, and select Open CC Libraries.
+- On macOS, select File > Open CC Libraries.
+On Windows, click the hamburger menu, and select Open CC Libraries.

-Drag an image from Creative Libraries to your artboard.
-By default, the image is added to the artboard as a linked image.
+You can bring graphics from Creative Cloud Libraries into your XD project by dragging them onto your artboard.
+You can edit both raster graphics (images) and vector graphics.
+The image is, by default, added to the artboard as a linked image.
 This means that any modification made to the asset affects all its linked copies.

 You can resize this image and edit its properties in the Property Inspector without affecting the original image.
 To make further edits without affecting the original image, you need to unlink it.

-To bring graphics from Creative Cloud Libraries as unlinked assets, press Alt/Option while dragging it from the Libraries panel.
+To bring graphics from Creative Cloud Libraries as unlinked assets, press Alt (on Windows) or Option (on Mac) while dragging it from CC Libraries.

 To change a graphic from a linked to an unlinked asset, click the green link icon at the upper left corner of the asset.
 You can also right-click the image and select Unlink Graphic from the Property Inspector.

-You can edit raster and vector graphics stored in Creative Cloud Libraries.
-Right-click an image in the Creative Cloud Libraries or on the canvas and click Edit.
-Raster graphics open in Photoshop and vector graphics open in Illustrator.
+- To edit a graphic in Creative Cloud Libraries, right-click the graphic in your Creative Cloud Libraries and select Edit.
+Raster graphics open in Photoshop, and vector graphics open in Illustrator.

+- Make the changes to your graphics and save them.
 The graphic is updated in the Creative Cloud Library, and the thumbnail in the Creative Cloud Libraries panel in XD is automatically refreshed.
-The image in the canvas is also refreshed with your changes.
+The image on the artboard is also refreshed with your changes.